ELHorta/HW-Accel-APP-VM/zcu104_hw_acceleration/README.md

 The host application will call the OpenCL APIs that are responsible for the FPGA reconfiguration with the XCLBIN file generated in the previous step.

-The following commands create a folde to download the XCLBIN file and the source code for the host application:
+The following commands create a folder to download the XCLBIN file and the source code for the host application:

 ```
 cd